 If your ancestor was an investor, sold agricultural products, or in business, the stock market pages may provide insight into their world.
 Few know how to read these newspaper sections, so do so with caution.
 The purpose is to paint an economic picture of your ancestor’s daily life.

 From cartoons to letters to the editor, or newspaper editor’s thoughts, these items can reveal the humor and the mindset of your ancestor’s community.
-Don’t assume they agree with any particular story, but including these items into your writing and research provide depth to your stories.
+Please don’t assume they agree with any particular story, but including these items in your writing and research provide depth to your stories.

 Piece Together Your Ancestor’s Story